-Design Trend of the Month – Mediterranean Style
+Design Trend of the Month – Mediterranean Style3 Mins

 For this month’s featured design trend, we explore how to design your very own stay-cation setting and bring the Greek islands, to you.
-Read on to learn all the details of Mediterranean style design…and to find out about this year’s Ultimate Outdoor Lifestyle Pack, valued at $2,600!
+Read on to learn all the details of Mediterranean style design.

 What is Mediterranean style?